 Abstract.
-Trends in stratospheric trace gases like HCl, $N_2O$ , $O_3$ , and $NO_y$ show a hemispheric asymmetry over the last two decades, with trends having opposing signs in the Northern and Southern Hemispheres.
-Here we use $N_2O$ , a long-lived tracer with a tropospheric source, as a proxy for stratospheric circulation in the multiple linear regression model used to calculate stratospheric trace gas trends.
-This is done in an effort to isolate trends due to circulation changes from trends due
+Trends in stratospheric trace gases like HCl, N_2O , O_3 , and NO_y show a hemispheric asymmetry over the last two decades, with trends having opposing signs in the Northern and Southern Hemispheres.
+Here we use N_2O , a long-lived tracer with a tropospheric source, as a proxy for stratospheric circulation in the multiple linear regression model used to calculate stratospheric trace gas trends.
+This is done in an effort to isolate trends due to circulation changes from trends due to ozone

-- to the chemical effects of ozone depleting substances.
-We use measurements Measurements from the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) and the Optical Spectrograph and InfraRed Imager System (OSIRIS) , and are considered, along with model results from the Whole Atmosphere Community Climate Model (WACCM).
-Trends in HCl, O3, and NOy for 2004-2018 are examined.
+- 5 depleting substances.
+We use measurements from the Atmospheric Chemistry Experiment Fourier Transform Spectrometer (ACE-FTS) and the Optical Spectrograph and InfraRed Imager System (OSIRIS), and model results from the Whole Atmosphere Community Climate Model (WACCM).
+Trends in HCl, O3, and NO_y for 2004-2018 are examined.
 Using the N2O regression proxy, we show that observed HCl increases in the Northern Hemisphere are due to changes in the stratospheric circulation.
-We also show that negative O3 trends above 30 - 10 hPa in the Northern Hemisphere can be explained by change in the circulation, but that negative ozone trends at lower levels cannot.
-Trends in stratospheric $NO_v$ are found to be largely consistent with trends in $N_2O$ .
+We also show that negative O3 trends above 30 hPa in the Northern Hemisphere can be explained by change in the - 10 circulation, but that negative ozone trends at lower levels cannot.
+Trends in stratospheric NO_y are found to be largely consistent with trends in N_2O .